 People read differently online.
 They scan content for points of interest rather than reading from top to bottom.
 Paragraphs and sentences must be structured for such easy scanning.
 Headings and subheadings need to be explicit and intriguing.

 Check out the work UX expert Jakob Nielsen.
 Jakob’s Law of Internet User Experience

 Brevity is key.
-This is a skill writers trained in journalism or advertising should have in spades.
+This is a skill that writers trained in journalism or advertising should have in spades.
 The ability to pack and interesting and engaging story into a small, given number of words, is content gold.

 Beyond sales content

-Good writing extends far beyond sales and promotional material.
+Good writing extends far beyond regular sales and promotional material.
 It’s important for more than the printed word or text on websites or social media.

 - Video is a driving force in online and broadcast media.
 Great scripts, whether prepared by professional scriptwriters or the presenters themselves ensure that messages are delivered concisely and effectively.

 - Speaker support.
 For presenters, keynote speakers and instructors, the skills of content writers are vital.
 They ensure that correct emphasis is given to the key points, and that audiences are engaged and entertained.